awstoner/hathor/README.md

-# Audio Sample Organizer with ML Classification
+# Audio Sample Organizer

-A powerful tool for analyzing, organizing, and classifying audio samples using both rule-based heuristics and machine learning.
+A powerful tool for analyzing, organizing, and classifying audio samples using machine learning.

 ## Features

-- **Audio Analysis**: Extract 8 key audio features (duration, spectral centroid, bass energy, etc.)
+- **Audio Analysis**: Extract 14 key audio features for comprehensive analysis
-- **Rule-based Classification**: Quick categorization using interpretable heuristics
-- **Machine Learning**: Train custom models for improved accuracy
+- **Machine Learning**: Pre-trained model for accurate classification
 - **Modern GUI**: Beautiful interface built with CustomTkinter
 - **Export Capabilities**: Save results to CSV for further analysis
+- **Audio Playback**: Listen to samples directly in the GUI
+- **Smart Sorting**: Sort by any feature or category

 ## Installation